AI That Replaces Pivot Tables: 2026 Analyst Guide

 Agentic AI Workflows (Trend #1): Our AI agents autonomously inspect schemas, identify key metrics, clean anomalies, and build dashboards—but every decision is SQL-backed and auditable.
 You get autonomous efficiency without black-box uncertainty.

-Multi-Source Integration (Trend #8): Connect Excel/CSV files, BigQuery, GA4, MySQL, Snowflake, PostgreSQL, and Google Sheets—no data migration required.
+Multi-Source Integration (Trend #8): Connect Excel files, BigQuery, GA4, MySQL, Snowflake, and Google Sheets—no data migration required.
 Our connector approach fits data mesh architectures and decentralized analytics.

 Real-Time Processing (Trend #3): Direct database connectors enable analysis on live data without ETL delays.
 Query BigQuery or Snowflake in real-time and get insights on current state, not yesterday's snapshot.